Skip to content

 Prevention

-• Use heat-treated NiTi systems designed for curved canals
+• Heat-treated NiTi systems designed for curved canals are generally recommended

 4. Perforation